Springsure Hospital Museum: Heritage listing

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-With its verandah encircling three sides of the main ward and with French doors to the northern and southern sides of the building, creating cross ventilation, the former Springsure Hospital is significant as a good example of the pavilion plan design which aimed to promote cross ventilation and sanitation for the benefit and recovery of patients.
-Not only does the hospital incorporate the latest hospital design of its time it was also adapted to take into account the climatic conditions of inland central Queensland.
+With its verandah encircling three sides of the main ward and with French doors to the northern and southern sides of the building, creating cross ventilation, the former Springsure Hospital is a good example of the pavilion plan design which aimed to promote cross ventilation and sanitation for the patients.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The former Springsure Hospital, now the Springsure Hospital Museum, is valued by the community for the role it played in the establishment of health services and in the provision of medical training facilities.
 The site is important to the people of Springsure and surrounding area for its role as the principal site of public health care, the birth, life and death of the people of the area and in providing recreational facilities following its decommissioning as a hospital.
 Such facilities were valued not only for their functional role in caring for the sick, but also as symbols of progress and as evidence of civilising forces at work.

 The former Springsure Hospital is valued by the community as one of the earliest surviving buildings in the district.